itz-me-zappex/flux/README.md

 fps-unfocus = 5
 fps-focus = 60

-; Example using CPU limit as game does not consume GPU resources if minimized but still uses CPU and requires network connection to download levels and music
+; Example using CPU limit as game does not consume GPU resources when minimized but still uses CPU and requires network connection to download levels and music
 [Geometry Dash]
 name = GeometryDash.ex
 cpu-limit = 2%